The overhead myth: crash course to fundraising transparency

-Essentially, the organizations that can spend the least amount on overhead are seen as the most effective; those that spend more on overhead are seen as less effective (and, as a result, may receive less support).
+Essentially, organizations that spend the least on overhead are seen as the most effective.
+Those that spend more on overhead are seen as less effective (and, as a result, may receive less support).
 In fact, NPOInfo’s charitable giving statistics state that a whopping 61% of donors claim to choose which nonprofits to support based on how “well” the organization utilizes its funding.

 Why is the overhead myth so damaging?

 The overhead myth is exactly that— a myth— as overhead spending isn’t inherently bad.
 Nonprofits need to invest in overhead for myriad reasons, including the ability to hire and compensate staff adequately, fund basic operating costs (i.e. “keeping the lights on”), and invest in fundraising innovations that can result in raising more funding toward the mission.